Meet our Instructor Pilots

 • Born while his father was serving in the US Air Force, Jeremiah Kilmer grew up around aircraft and developed a love for aviation at an early age.
 In 1998, while still in college, he began flight training at the Middletown Regional airport and earned his Private Pilot license under the instruction of Jake Melampy.
 He then went on to obtain the remainder of his professional ratings and licenses.
 Having trained in dozens of different types of aircraft from vintage taildraggers to technically advanced aircraft, he is able to pass along to his students the art of flying while also preparing them to become a safety conscious and competent pilot.

-• Jonathan Banks is Speed Hunters newest instructor, joining the team in November of 2023.
+• Jonathan Banks has been flying with us since November of 2023.
 Jon has eagerly been chipping away at a promising career in aviation.
-Following a passion discovered at a young age, Jonathan's long term goal is to establish himself in the market of aviation as a professional career pilot.
+Following a passion discovered at a young age, Jonathan's long term goal is to establish himself as a professional career pilot.
 As a kid, Jon always had an interest in anything and everything mechanical.
-This interest, along with a rich family heritage of Naval aviators on his mothers side of the family, as well as his fathers and grandfathers flying history, sparked a passion like no other.
+This interest, along with a rich family heritage of Naval aviators on his mother’s side of the family, as well as his father’s and grandfather’s flying history, sparked a passion like no other.
 Today, Jon enjoys his time instructing and loves sharing his passion of aviation with others.
-Jonathan currently holds a CFI certificate hoping to finish his CFII by late summer.
+Jonathan currently holds CFI and CFII certificates.